Best Plate Carriers | Military, Law Enforcement, Budget

 Weights vests are different from plate carriers.
 Both add additional resistance to body-weight exercises, like pull-ups, push-ups, and running, but they’re fundamentally different in shape, load-bearing capability, weight distribution, and obviously their primary use.

-Weight vests let you add weight in small increments, up to a certain point, and they’re usually only designed to carry weights specifically made for the vest.
+Weight vests let you add weight in small increments, up to a certain point.
+They’re usually only designed to carry weights specifically made for the vest.
 Some weight vests come pre-weighted, so you’re stuck with what you get.

 Plate carriers start at the weight of the plates you’re carrying and are often designed with a MOLLE attachment system to let you add and distribute weight (in the form of gear) wherever necessary.